Sports Tonight (American TV program): Aftermath

-CNN International airs a similar show, World Sport, that airs several times a day as of 2023.
+CNN International airs a similar show, World Sport, that airs several times a day as of 2026.

 In 2024, as part of its launch of a nightly sports block programmed by TNT Sports, sibling network TruTV began airing a 6 p.m.
 ET news show titled TNT Sports Tonight (originally announced as TNT Sports Update), which is produced by CNN and hosted by Coy Wire.
+K As of March 2025, it is no longer on truTV's schedule.